 Statistics on infertility can, at times, feel staggering.
-According to recent studies, between 12% and 15% of couples in the United States are unable to conceive after one year of unprotected sex.
+According to recent studies, between 12% and 15% of couples in the United States are unable to conceive after one year of trying to conceive.
 Globally, 48.5 million couples experience infertility.

 Infertility affects both men and women equally, with approximately one-third of the causes stemming from male issues, one-third from female issues, and one-third from a combination of both.
 Women, however, more often feel the impact of infertility more acutely, either through social or self-stigmas that leave them feeling devalued.

-Fortunately, leading companies have begun to offer help—emotional, physical, and financial—to those dealing with infertility.
-In this blog, we’ll not only cover some infertility basics, but also look at ways that you can help your employees navigate this very personal journey by destigmatizing infertility in the workplace.
-Below, we’ll discuss:
+Fortunately, leading companies have begun to offer help—clinical, emotional, and financial—to those dealing with infertility.
+In this blog, we'll not only cover some infertility basics but also look at ways that you can help your employees navigate this very personal journey by destigmatizing infertility in the workplace.
+We'll discuss:

-- What impact does infertility have in the workplace?
+- The impact infertility has on employees in the workplace

 - How to destigmatize infertility in the workplace